bbc/bug/docs/pages/installation/mac.md

 ## BUG Folder Structure

+All config and logs for BUG are stored outside of the docker container in a subfolder of the folder containing your docker-compose.yml file:
-When running you're BUG folder structure should look like this;
+Your BUG folder structure should look like this:

 ```
 .